Galfr1/HardwareAIExamples/README.md

 1. Edge detection image processing example (the folder 'image-processing')
 2. Face detection inside an image (in the folder 'face-detection')
-3. Software that detect live people and saving their names in a list (in the folder 'face-detection')
+3. Software that detect live people and saving their names in a list (in the folder 'facial-recognition')

 *Installation*